microsoft/vscode-docs/docs/remote/linux.md

 * **CentOS / RHEL 64-bit x86** (7+)
 * **Alpine Linux 64-bit x86 containers or WSL hosts** (3.7+) in Remote - Containers, Remote - WSL
 * **Raspbian ARMv7l (AArch32) 32-bit SSH hosts** (Stretch/9+) in Remote - SSH

+There is also experimental support in **[VS Code Insiders](https://code.visualstudio.com/insiders/)** for:

 * **Ubuntu ARMv8l (AArch64) 64-bit SSH hosts** (18.04+) in Remote - SSH

 However, if you are using a non-standard configuration or downstream distribution, you may run into issues.
 This document provides information on requirements as well as tips to help you get up and running even if your configuration is only community-supported.

 Note that **other extensions may have dependencies** beyond those listed here.
 Some extensions also contain compiled native code that **may not work on Alpine Linux, or ARMv7 (AArch32), or ARMv8 (AArch64)**.
+These platforms are considered in "preview" or "experimental" for this reason.
 If you encounter an issue that only occurs with a particular extension, **contact the extension authors** for information on their native dependencies.

 ## Local Linux prerequisites